-(c) When the machine gun is of the kind described in section eight
+(c) When the machine gun is of the kind described in section eight the weapon is found.

-(d) When empty or loaded pistol shells of thirty (thirty one-hundredths inch or seven and sixty-three one-hundredths millimeter) or larger caliber which have been or are susceptible of use in the machine gun are found in the immediate vicinity thereof.
+(d) When empty or loaded pistol shells of thirty (thirty one-hundredths inch or seven and sixty-three one-hundredths millimeter) or larger caliber which have been or are susceptible of use in the machine gun are found in the immediate vicinity thereof,

 Section 5.
-The presence of a machine gun in any room, boat, or vehicle shall be prima facic evidence of the possession or use of the machine gun by each person occupying the room, boat, or vehicle where the weapon is found.
+The presence of a machine gun in any room, boat, or vehicle shall be prima facie evidence of the possession or use of the machine gun by each person occupying the room, boat, or vehicle where

 Section 6.
-Nothing contained in this act shall prohibit or interfere with
+Nothing contained in this act shall prohibit or interfere